karmab/kcli/README.rst

 Finally, note that if using the docker version of kcli against your local host , you'll need to pass a docker socket:

-``docker run -it -v /var/run/libvirt:/var/run/libvirt -v ~/.ssh:/root/.ssh karmab/kcli -v /var/run/docker.sock:/var/run/docker.sock /bin/bash``
+``docker run --rm -v /var/run/libvirt:/var/run/libvirt -v ~/.ssh:/root/.ssh -v /var/run/docker.sock:/var/run/docker.sock karmab/kcli``

-ansible support
+Ansible support
 ---------------

-you can check klist.py in the extra directory and use it as a dynamic inventory for ansible.
+You can check klist.py in the extra directory and use it as a dynamic inventory for ansible.

-The script uses sames conf as kcli (and as such defaults to local hypervisor if no configuration file is found)
+The script uses sames conf as kcli (and as such defaults to local hypervisor if no configuration file is found).

 VM will be grouped by plan, or put in the kvirt group if they dont belong to any plan.